harness/developer-hub/docs/software-supply-chain-assurance/get-started/key-concepts.md

 The Harness Delegate is a software service you install in an environment, such as a Kubernetes cluster, that connects to the Harness Manager and performs tasks using your container orchestration platforms, artifact repositories, monitoring systems, and so on.

-The Delegate uses the credentials set up in the connectors used by the pipeline to perform deployment tasks.
-Additionally, the Delegate needs permissions in the target environment to execute build tasks.
-These permissions are granted in the Delegate config file or the environment account you use when installing the Delegate.
+The delegate uses the credentials set up in the connectors used by the pipeline to perform deployment tasks.
+Additionally, the delegate needs permissions in the target environment to execute build tasks.
+These permissions are granted in the delegate config file or the environment account you use when installing the delegate.

-For more information, go to the Harness Platform documentation on [Delegates](/docs/category/delegates).
+For more information, go to the Harness Platform documentation on [delegates](/docs/category/delegates).

 ### Variables and expressions